rustyrussell/lightning-rfc-old/early-drafts/onchain.md

 spend the funding transaction output which does not fall into one of these categories (mutual close, unilateral close, or cheating attempt).
-Such a transaction implies its private key has leaked, and funds may be lost
+Such a transaction implies its private key has leaked, and funds may be lost.

 A node MAY simply watch the contents of the most-work chain for transactions, or MAY watch for (valid) broadcast transactions a.k.a